JamieVaughn/vue-blog/docs/posts/lookup_tables.md

 ```
 Control flow implementations necessarily introduces [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) meaning there is branching logic within one's code.
 This is considered somewhat of a code smell in the Functional Paradigm because it imposes a cost on code readability.
 The next two implementations avoid the control flow pattern and thus reduce cyclomatic complexity.
 They make it eaiser to map pieces of UI directly to blocks of logic, rather than routing multiple UI element events through one imperative block of logic that the control flow must untangle.

-The first of the "non-control flow" options is a lookup table implemented via a `switch` statement:
+The first of the "non-control flow" options is a lookup-table implemented via a `switch` statement:

 ```js
 function switchSound(str) {